bostonazure/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

 This exercise explains how to create an Agent Group Chat to book a trip that includes flights and a hotel.
 The solution involves four AI agents with specific roles that collaborate to fulfill the user's travel request.

+This first Agent group chat will respond to user requests autonomously.

 <img src="./assets/aiAgentChat.png" alt="ity Peot and Weather Agent" width="70%" height="70%">

 ## Learning objetives